MainulDip/KotlinEveryday/kotlin-basic-102-advanced.md

 ```

 ## Higher Order Functions Survival Docs:
-It's a mini personalised doc for some of the kotlin's higher order functions.
+It's a mini personalised doc for some of the kotlin's higher order functions...

 ### map vs flatMap:
 ```kotlin